sachinboban/algos/README.md

 algos
 =====
-Attempt at learning different algorithms
+Attempt at learning different algorithms.
+Description for each algorithm has been added as part of comments in the code.